Monkey Life: DVDs

 Monkey Life series 1–11 have been released on DVD and are available worldwide.
 Series 1-3, and series 4-6 are available as 3 series sets, while series 1-11 are all available individually.
 They are all presented in stereo sound, widescreen video and are region-free.

 Monkey Life on Demand

 In 2014, Primate Planet Productions launched the series on Vimeo VOD.
 Monkey Life series 1–10 are available on VIMEO VOD in many countries around the world.

 Monkey Business

 Monkey Business, the series that preceded Monkey Life, was first produced by Tigress and then Meridian Broadcasting.
-Nine series were produced and it was broadcast on the local ITV Meridian TV channel in the UK and also on Animal Planet worldwide.
+Nine series were produced and were broadcast in full on the local ITV stations Meridian TV and Channel TV in the UK between January 1998 and October 2006, and also on Animal Planet and its sister channels worldwide.
+The series was partly shown in a handful of other ITV regions and briefly on Channel 4.

 A final 3-part TV series called 10 Years of Monkey Business summarised the work of Monkey World over the previous 10 years.
 Monkey Business was narrated by Chris Serle.